Information by Student Group

 If you are enrolled concurrently at TMU and another post-secondary institution, your fees for the courses at your other institution may be added to your OSAP assessment at TMU.

 To begin the process, please complete the (PDF file) Studies at Another Institution Form.
 You will need to do this with the financial aid office at the other institution.
 You will be required to submit the form, proof of payment for the course(s), and a copy of your letter of permission for each course.
-You can submit your documents by uploading them to your OSAP portal.
+Scan and upload your documents via the OSAP portal.

 Visiting Students